matplotlib/matplotlib/doc/users/colormaps.rst

 Miscellaneous
 -------------

-Some of the miscellaneous colormaps have particular uses they have been created for.
+Some of the miscellaneous colormaps have particular uses for which they have been created.
 For example, gist_earth, ocean, and terrain all seem to be created for plotting topography (green/brown) and water depths (blue) together.
 We would expect to see a divergence in these colormaps, then, but multiple kinks may not be ideal, such as in gist_earth and terrain.
 CMRmap was created to convert well to grayscale, though it does appear to have some small kinks in :math:`L^*`.  cubehelix was created to vary smoothly in both lightness and hue, but appears to have a small hump in the green hue area.

 The often-used jet colormap is included in this set of colormaps.
 We can see that the :math:`L^*` values vary widely throughout the colormap, making it a